contiki-ng/contiki-ng/tools/readthedocs/doc/platforms/simplelink.md

-# Getting Started with Contiki-NG for TI SimpleLink MCU Platform
+# simplelink: TI SimpleLink MCU Platform

 The objective of this wiki is to provide extensive self-help resources including technical collateral and information for developing and running